VyrCossont/Pinput/README.md

 Supports PICO-8 only.

+Supports local BTLE haptic devices using [Web Bluetooth](https://developer.mozilla.org/en-US/docs/Web/API/Web_Bluetooth_API) (Chrome) and remote haptic servers using websockets (Chrome, Safari).
+Haptic devices and servers are not supported in Firefox, as it currently fails to connect to a local Intiface Central server.

 #### web extension

 Supports Chrome and Firefox.
 Not available from their extension sites yet ([Chrome Web Store](https://chrome.google.com/webstore/category/extensions), [Firefox Browser Add-Ons](https://addons.mozilla.org/firefox/extensions/)), and not functional on Safari yet due to [Safari's weird packaging requirements](https://developer.apple.com/documentation/safariservices/safari_web_extensions/running_your_safari_web_extension).
 Restricted to the Lexaloffle BBS.
 Otherwise identical to the version of Pinput for exported web cartridges.

+Haptic device and server support is identical to the standalone JS version.

 ## Future goals